Sding000/Snake/README.md

 ## Getting Started

-Welcome to the snakegame world.
+Welcome to the snakegame.
 Here is a guideline to help run the game.

 ## Folder Structure